monome/docs/norns/shield.md

 ![](https://monome.org/docs/norns/image/norns-shield-assembly3.png)

 Attach the Pi to the corresponding header on the shield.
 Attach the white case.
 Add four long screws to secure the case (**please be careful not to over-tighten, as these screws will pull the shield downward and too much pull might crack the acrylic top**).
+If the top-side acrylic does not align with the bottom case, loosen the top-side screws to adjust the alignment and gently screw them back down.
 Finally, add the rubber feet:

 ![](https://monome.org/docs/norns/image/norns-shield-assembly4.png)